 Alexandre Moratto’s debut feature is a stunning and deeply emotional portrayal of a young mans journey through bereavement, isolation and family breakdown.
-Produced by the Quero Institute in Brazil with support from UNICEF, Socrates empowers at risk young people as producers, co-writers and actors.
-This input from young people gives Socrates a realism and natural delivery that reflects the thin line between poverty and security in inner city Brazilian society.
+Produced by the Quero Institute in Brazil with support from UNICEF.
+Socrates empowers at risk young people as producers, co-writers and actors.
+This input from young people gives Socrates a realism and natural delivery reflecting the thin line between poverty and security in inner city Brazilian society.

-Socrates impact comes from it’s realism and social reflection, it’s not afraid to challenge the audience or the social constructs of the society it represents.
+Socrates impact comes from its realism and social reflection.
+This is a film unafraid to challenge the audience or the social constructs of the society it represents.
 Reflecting back to the audience the choices forced upon young people in a society where opportunities are limited by income and support.

-Beautifully shot and performed, Socrates demonstrates the emotional and social power of Brazilian film making in exploring the challenges faced by young people at risk.
-We can only hope that films like Socrates continue to be supported in a changed political landscape, and that the stories of gay and isolated young people continue to be heard.
+Beautifully shot and performed.
+Socrates demonstrates the emotional and social power of Brazilian film making in exploring the challenges faced by young people at risk.
+We can only hope that films like Socrates continue to be supported in a changed political landscape.
+The stories of gay and isolated young people in Brazil continuing to be heard in our world.

 Socrates is powerful piece of cinema that reflects a realism in the struggles of young people in inner city Brazilian society.
 A multi layered film exploring grief, identity and societal failures in protecting future generations.
 This is a film that will stay with you long after the credits roll.